TChristal/intellij-monocai-theme/README.md

 Modify the `Monokai_Pro.theme.json` file and just run `Plugin` from the build window, this opens up a new IDE window and you can switch to the theme there.
-I'm happy for any contributions.
+I'm happy about any contributions.